rajsh7/-Prompt-Engineering-Toolkit/README.md

 This project is set up to work with two Gemini model IDs by default.
 Use exactly these IDs in the UI model selector:

-gemini-2.5-flash-lite (recommended — lower latency / lighter).
+gemini-2.5 pro (recommended — lower latency / lighter).

-gemini-2.5-flash (higher capability / occasionally higher load).
+gemini-2.0-flash (higher capability / occasionally higher load).

 These are the two models the app UI and server default to; if your API key can access others you may select them from the dropdown populated by the server.
 If you get a 404 error, call the server's GET /api/list-models to see valid model IDs for your key.